ram1123/flashgg/MetaData/README.md

 ```
 Its default location is `flashgg/MetaData/data/cross_sections.json`, but several files can be specified.

-    *Note: If the cross-section is set to 0, the dataset is assumed to be data.
+**Note**: If the cross-section is set to 0, the dataset is assumed to be data.

 #### Customization statements
 The `fggRunJobs.py` supports jobs which are configured through a `CMSSW` parameter set.
 These can be `cmsRun` jobs, as well as compiled framework lite executable.

 In order to be used by `fggRunJobs.py`, the process configuration, needs to add a specific customization statement, like the one reported below.
 The customization class `flashgg.MetaData.JobConfig` uses the `VarParsing` utilities from `CMSSW` to pass command line options and reads information from the file catalog and the cross section database.

 ```
 # import flashgg customization
 from flashgg.MetaData.JobConfig import customize